gromacs/gromacs/docs/install-guide/install-guide.md

 some conditions they are necessary, most commonly when you are running a parallel simulation using MPI libraries (e.g. BlueGene, Cray).

+* On BlueGene and Fujitsu-Sparc64 systems, these issues are handled by the platform files that Gromacs provides.
+Please see the respective sections for details.
+* To otherwise direct the compilation and linking of fully static GROMACS binaries, set `-DGMX_LINK_STATIC_BINARIES=ON`.
+This will only succeed if all dependencies are available to be used with static linking.
+This option sets the options below accordingly.
+  It also instructs CMake that executable targets should have the `BUILD_SEARCH_START_STATIC` and `BUILD_SEARCH_END_STATIC` properties set.
 * To link GROMACS binaries
   statically against the internal GROMACS libraries, set `-DBUILD_SHARED_LIBS=OFF`.
 * To link statically against external (non-system) libraries as well, the `-DGMX_PREFER_STATIC_LIBS=ON` option can be used.
 Note, that in general `cmake` picks up whatever is available, so this option only instructs `cmake` to prefer static libraries when both static and shared are available.
 If no static version of an external library is available, even when the aforementioned option is `ON`, the shared library will be used.
 Also note, that the resulting binaries will still be dynamically linked against system libraries on platforms where that is the default.
 To use static system libraries, additional compiler/linker flags are necessary, e.g. `-static-libgcc -static-libstdc++`.
+* Dynamic linking embeds a file path to be used when searching for libraries to link.
+These are not useful with static linking, and so you may need to use `-DCMAKE_SKIP_RPATH=YES`.

 ### Portability aspects ###